How slow-growth feeding promotes safe puppy growth (with charts)

 Your puppy’s diet is a huge contributing factor to their future health, and slow growth feeding keeps the levels of certain ingredients to a controlled amount.

 Puppy growth charts are a great starting point for tracking their transformation to an adult: but a knowledge of slow growth feeding is essential.
-Our puppy nutrition experts are here to guide you through this topic, covering everything to know about puppy growth charts, slow growth feeding, and the reasons Lyka makes life easy for new parents.
+Our puppy nutrition experts are here to guide you through this topic, covering everything to know about puppy growth charts, large-breed puppy food, and the reasons Lyka makes life easy for new parents.

 Can I use puppy growth charts to decide how much food my dog needs?